miguelcarcamov/flyingbirds/README.md

 Instructions
 ========================
-If you want to run flying with your own parameters first you have to write in your terminal:
+If you want to run flyingBirds with your own parameters first you have to write in your terminal:

 	$ make